vrnimje/quick-ftxui/README.md

 # Quick-FTXUI

-A *Quick*, easy way to render terminal user interfaces, using FTXUI.
+A *Quick* & Easy way to render terminal user interfaces, using FTXUI.

 ## Example